This article was originally published in 2014.

 It's almost a cliche to include John McCarthy's seminal description of Lisp.
 This paper breaks down programming to its atoms.

-Carl Sagan said that to make an apple pie from scratch, first you have to invent the universe.
+Carl Sagan said that to make an apple pie from scratch, you first have to invent the universe.
 McCarthy shows that to build computing from scratch, all you have to do is invent S-expressions.

 Leslie Lamport examines the limits of synchronisation and causality, in a manner reminiscent of Albert Einstein's theories of relativity.
 Though he wrote before the creation of the internet (the paper references ARPA net), this paper gets to grips with coordination problems that are highly relevant to contemporary distributed systems.